 - Giving a massage could help a baby to relax.

-- If you sense that the baby shakes their head as a way to throw tantrums, then do not cave-in to their demands.
-It could make them stop the behavior.
+- If you sense that the baby shakes their head as a way to throw tantrums, then do not give in to their demands.
+As soon as attention is given (even negative attention) it enhances the behavior.

 2. Middle ear infection: Overview; Institute for Quality and Efficiency in Health Care; Cologne, Germany